Assam CM inaugurates Bhagadatta Flyover-2 in Guwahati

 With its opening, commuters can now expect smoother, faster travel through the once-notorious Rukminigaon junction.

-Authorities completed the Rs 112-crore project in a record nine months, well ahead of schedule.
-The core construction alone cost Rs 88 crore, with the remaining funds directed toward final touches and supporting infrastructure.
+Authorities completed the ?112-crore project in a record nine months, well ahead of schedule.
+The core construction alone cost ?88 crore, with the remaining funds directed toward final touches and supporting infrastructure.

 The state government named the flyover after King Bhagadatta, the legendary ruler of ancient Pragjyotishpur, as a tribute to Assam’s rich heritage.
+The structure not only celebrates cultural identity but also showcases the state’s rapid strides in urban development.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!